Self-Guided Walking Tour in Łódź

 3. 3

-Piotrkowska Street in Lodz, stop 3 on the self-guided walking tour
+Piotrkowska Street (Ulica Piotrkowska) in Łódź, stop 3 on the self-guided walking tour

 You arrive onto the street that is the city's business card.
 Piotrkowska runs dead straight for about 4.2 km, one of the longest commercial streets on the continent, from Plac Wolności in the north down to Plac Niepodległości.
 It is free and open 24/7, and the central stretch is pedestrian.
 This is where Łódź lives: tenement facades restored to their old colours, brass stars set into the pavement (the city's walk of fame), and rickshaw-style bikes ferrying people who cannot face the length of it.
 Look for the Dętka brass plaques and the bronze statues of famous łodzianie sitting on benches.
 Do not try to walk all 4.2 km.
 The worthwhile, dense, restored section is the first kilometre or so.
 Stop for coffee, then peel off toward the modern centre by the main station.